+Boca Raton Causes of Car Accidents.
 According to a report from the state Department of Highway and Motor Vehicles, in 2017, there were 482,385 motor vehicle crashes throughout Florida, resulting in more than 254,000 injuries.
-Motor vehicle crashes happen in a number of ways, for a number of reasons.
+Motor vehicle crashes happen in a number of ways for a number of reasons.
 Here is a look at some of those reasons.

 Distracted Driving and Car Accidents

-- Manual distractions – those that require a driver to remove his or her hands from the wheel
+- Manual distractions are those that require a driver to remove their hands from the wheel

-- Visual distractions – that cause a driver to look away from the road
+- Visible distractions compel a driver to look away from the road

-- Cognitive distractions – those which result in the driver’s mind wandering away from the task of driving.
+- Cognitive distractions result in the driver's focus straying away from the job of driving.